HannahSones/myWardrobe/README.md

 - **Delete a planned outfit**
   You must manually remove the outfits from the planner to delete an item.
 A feature needs to be added where the system purges Outfits before a set date before the current day.

-- **Save When items are selected**
+- **Save when items are selected**
   There is a column to save the day an item is worn.
-Future development could see statistics added to the application for number of times an item is worn or when it was last worn; how many times this monnth; or even when the item will become available for selection again (ie. has been processed through the laundry).
+Future development could see statistics added to the application for number of times an item is worn or when it was last worn; how many times this month; or even when the item will become available for selection again (ie. has been processed through the laundry).

 - **Calander rotation**
   You can currently flick through the months of the full year, however you cannot go beyond the current year you are in.
 The next year will be available on Jan 1st.